go-outside-labs/blockchain-infrastructure-design/README.md

 <br>

 * **[a protocol for management and bartering of game (NFT) assets](game-protocol-design)**:
-    - Discussion, design, and implementation route of a protocol for management and bartering of game (NFT) assets.
+    - discussion, design, and implementation route of a protocol for management and bartering of game (NFT) assets.

 <br>